 YES.
-This soup is packed with cannellini beans, low on calories, but loaded with protein, minerals, antioxidants and fiber.
+This soup is packed with cannellini beans, low on calories, but loaded with protein, minerals, antioxidants, and fiber.
 Cannellini beans are highly filling, making them a very weight loss-friendly food.

 IS EXTRA VIRGIN OLIVE OIL HEALTHY?

 YES.
 Extra virgin olive oil is a rich source of antioxidants, monounsaturated fats, and offer a long list of benefits to your overall health.
-So the answer is yes, extra virgin olive oil taste great and is healthy too.
+So the answer is yes, extra virgin olive oil tastes great and is healthy too.

 You can use cannellini beans, navy beans, Great Northern beans or any white beans.
 However, for more flavor and texture, dried cannellini beans are the better choice here.
 They taste better and they are cheaper than canned beans.
 However, if you are in a hurry, go for canned beans, they wok just fine and the preparation is minimal.

-Fresh garlic, fresh and aromatic Italian parsley, chilly flakes and robust extra virgin olive oil make this mushy cannellini soup really amazing.
+Fresh garlic, fresh and aromatic Italian parsley, chilly flakes, and robust extra virgin olive oil make this mushy cannellini soup really amazing.
 Don’t use dry stuff, they won’t work.